Revolut partners with Flagstone to offer savings vaults in the UK – TechCrunch

-Fintech startup Revolut lets you earn interests on your savings thanks to a new feature called savings vaults.
+Fintech startup Revolut lets you earn interest on your savings thanks to a new feature called savings vaults.
 That feature is currently only available to users living in the U.K. and paying taxes in the U.K.

 The company has partnered with Flagstone for that feature.
 For now, the feature is limited to Revolut customers with a Metal subscription (£12.99 per month or £116 per year).
 But Revolut says that it will be available to Revolut Premium and Standard customers in the near future.